rykera0/compilation.c/README.md

 # compilation.c

-Program which takes as input WAV files and creates a mix of the files with transitions in between and the option for background music/sounds.
+Program which takes as input WAV files and outputs a compilation with transitions and background sounds.

 # Building